amazon-ion/ion-eclipse-plugin/README.md

 Regardless of whether you use the Oomph installer or the full download, you want to install the "Eclipse DSL Tools" product.
 This includes the Plug-in Development Tools (PDT) and Xtext features used by this project.
+The code requires Xtext 2.10; that comes standard with Neon but if you're using Mars you'll need to update those components.

+When you import this project into your Eclipse workbench, be sure to enable the **Search for nested projects** option.
+Otherwise you'll only get the parent project, which only coordinates the build process, and not the numerous subprojects that contain the actual plugin code.

 ## Building in Eclipse